 the Cantina Sociale di Cinque Terre for wine tasting

 The wine tasting room is located in Groppo, located just above Manarola.
 To get there, you should leave the highway from the center of La Spezia, and then follow the signs for the Cinque Terre, Riomaggiore, Manarola.

 From April to October and during the month of December: Monday to Saturday from 8 a.m. to 12:30 p.m. and from 3 p.m. to 7 p.m.
 Sunday and public holidays from 9 to 12:30 and from 14:30 to 19 h.

 Opening hours in winter

 January, February, March and November: Monday 8am-6:30pm, Tuesday and Wednesday 8am-1:30pm and 2:30pm-6:30pm.
 Sunday and holidays CLOSED.

-Book your tour at least three days in advance, indicating time and number of participants.
-A Sunday tour is available by appointment.
+Book your tour at least three days in advance, indicating the time preferred and number of participants.
+Sunday tours are available by appointment.